trustytrojan/autobump/README.md

 	DISCORDHOME_CHANNEL_ID=
 	DISCODUS_CHANNEL_ID=
 	```

-4. Run `node src/index.ts` to run in the foreground, or `deno task start` / `npm start` to run in the background. ~~Unfortunately Deno hasn't implemented `setTimeout` in the way I expected, preventing any bumpers from starting their loops.
-So Node.js is needed for now.~~ Deno works now!

----
-TODO: transition to `deno fmt` from prettier
+3. Run `deno task start` to start autobump in the background.
+Run `deno task stop` to stop it.